cross-codes/AI-Karaoke/doc/routes.md

 * String 1 should be one of `Happy` or `Sad`
 * String 2 should be one of `High`, `Medium` or `Low`
 * String 3 should be one of `Fast`, `Mid-tempo` or `Slow`
-* String 4 will be a quoted string
+* String 4 - 7 will be quoted strings that are song recommendations

 If any of these specifications are not met, an error of type `E1` will be encountered with a relevant message